simonbasle/myGuestPosts/spring/flightFlux3.md

 This blog post is the third in a series of posts that aim at providing a deeper look into [Reactor](https://github.com/reactor/reactor-core)’s more advanced concepts and inner workings.

+In this post, we explore the threading model, how some (most) operators are concurrent agnostic, the `Scheduler` abstraction and how to hop from one thread to another mid-sequence with operators like `publishOn`.

-It is derived from my `Flight of the Flux` talk, which content I found to be more adapted to a blog post format.
+This series is derived from the `Flight of the Flux` talk, which content I found to be more adapted to a blog post format.

-I’ll update the table below with links when the other posts are published, but here is the planned content:
+The table below will be updated with links when the other posts are published, but here is the planned content:

 1. [Assembly vs Subscription](https://spring.io/blog/2019/03/06/flight-of-the-flux-1-assembly-vs-subscription)
 2. [Debugging caveats](https://spring.io/blog/2019/04/16/flight-of-the-flux-2-debugging-caveats)